AmarisAI/incubator-superset/docs/tutorial.rst

 ========================================

-This tutorial targets someone who wants to create charts and dashboards in Superset.
-We'll show you how to connect Superset to a new database and configure a table in that database for analysis.
+This tutorial targets someone who wants to create charts and dashboards in Amarisset.
+We'll show you how to connect Amarisset to a new database and configure a table in that database for analysis.
 You'll also explore the data you've exposed and add a visualization to a dashboard so that you get a feel for the end-to-end user experience.